A man and a women discussing something on papers with a female.

 The majority of lenders will allow loan applicants to borrow up to 80% of their loan-to-value ratio (LTV).
 In other words, you’ll typically need at least 20% equity in your current home to qualify.
 You may also need to meet additional financial qualifications, depending on the lender.

-Be advised, though: Protections for buyers are often limited if the sale of their current home falls through.
-So, it’s important to read the terms and conditions associated with any bridge loan offer.
+Be advised: Protections for buyers are often limited if the sale of their current home falls through.
+It’s important to read the terms and conditions associated with any bridge loan offer.
 Because bridge loans are secured with your existing property, a lender can foreclose on that property if payments aren’t met.

 In light of this, carefully consider how long you can afford to go without financial relief if a sale stalls.
 Likewise, note how you can avoid overextending yourself on any amounts borrowed.
 It’s beneficial to do extensive research into the current real estate market and how long homes take to sell in your area.